google/WebFundamentals/src/content/en/tools/chrome-devtools/beginners/html.md

 ## Next steps {: #next-steps}

+* Complete the next tutorial in this series, [Get Started with CSS](css), to learn how to style your page and experiment with style changes in Chrome DevTools.
 * Read [Introduction to the DOM][DOM]{: .external } to learn more about the DOM.
 * Check out a course like [Introduction to Web Development][Intro]{: .external } to get more hands-on web development experience.
-* Stay tuned for the next tutorial in this series, in which you'll learn how to style your page using CSS, and experiment with CSS changes in DevTools.

 [DOM]: https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction
 [Intro]: https://www.coursera.org/learn/web-development